lunduniversity/schoolprog/exercises/interest-rates/README.md

+---
-#   Calculating and comparing interest rates
+title: Calculating and comparing interest rates
+layout: page
+toc: true
+type: exercise
+permalink: /exercises/interest-rates/
+---

 In this exercise you will learn the basic concept of functions in Python.
 You will create your own function and then call it from antother function.